Chaim Yellin: World War II

-On June 24, 1941, a year after the Soviet occupation of Lithuania, Nazi Germany occupied Kovno.
+On June 24, 1941, a year after the Soviet occupation of Lithuania, Nazi Germany occupied Kaunas.
 Yellin and his family tried to escape into the Soviet Union, but were captured by the Germans.
-They wandered for a while on the roads and forests and eventually came back to Kovno and were sent to the ghetto.
+They wandered for a while on the roads and forests and eventually came back to Kaunas and were sent to the ghetto.
 While there, Yellin hid under the pseudonym "Kadishon" and disguised his appearance for fear of being captured by the Germans.
-By October, the Germans had carried out a number of massacres and deportation, and less than half of the Jewish community of Kovno was left, which previously numbered over 40,000.
+By October, the Germans had carried out a number of massacres and deportation, and less than half of Kaunas' Jewish community was left, which previously numbered over 40,000.

 Three underground resistance groups were known to have been active in the ghetto by the fall of 1941.
 Yellin was the commander of one of them, which dealt mainly with collecting information on the fronts, providing relief to veterans of the movement, and caring for the children of missing fighters.

 In December 1941, the various groups merged into the "Anti-Fascist Struggle Organization."
 Although he had a lack of experience, Yellin was appointed commander of the organization.
 At the time of its establishment, the organization's goals were defined: "We shall not abandon the ghetto.
 Our major aim is the open struggle against the Nazis within partisan ranks."
 Members of the organization carried out many acts of sabotage, especially at work sites where Jews were sent to forced labor.

 In 1943, after many efforts to establish ties, the members of the Anti-Fascist Organization joined the Lithuanian Underground "Union for the War against Fascism in Lithuania," and it was decided to cooperate closely.
-There were two attempts to establish a partisan base in the forests around Kovno, but these both failed.
-In September 1943 Yellin went to Vilna, following a letter he had received in the ghetto, in order to contact the parachutist, Gesia Glazer.
-In the meeting, Yellin received an invitation to one of the partisan bases in eastern Lithuania, and the two went to the forests of Rudniki.
+There were two attempts to establish a partisan base in the forests around Kaunas, but these both failed.
+In September 1943 Yellin went to Vilnius, following a letter he had received in the ghetto, in order to contact the parachutist, Gesia Glazer.
+In the meeting, Yellin received an invitation to one of the partisan bases in eastern Lithuania, and the two went to the Rūdninkai forest.
 At the base, Yellin spent two weeks in which he underwent rapid training.